Growin' Up (song)

 During the Born to Run tours and following Darkness Tour, Springsteen often performed an extended version of this song, extending it with a long, sometimes exaggerated and/or fictional biographical narration of his youth and his passion for guitar playing.

 The song was featured on the soundtracks of the films Big Daddy (1999) and Gracie (2007).

 David Bowie recorded a version of this song in the early stages of the Diamond Dogs sessions with Ronnie Wood on lead guitar.
 In 1990 this was released as a bonus track on the Rykodisc reissue of his Pin Ups album, and in 2004 it appeared on the bonus disc of the 30th anniversary edition of Diamond Dogs.
 The song has also been covered by Any Trouble, John Hammond, Jr., Portastatic and Alvin Stardust.
 Pearl Jam and The Bouncing Souls have also played it live.

 Personnel

-According to authors Philippe Margotin and Jean-Michel Guesdon:
+Credits adapted from the Best of Bruce Springsteen liner notes.